 Small, powerful, sturdily built, alert and an energetic worker, the Lancashire Heeler works cattle but has terrier instincts when rabbiting and ratting.
 They have a unique characteristic called the Heeler Smile; when content, Heelers have been known to draw back their lips in an effort that emulates a human smile.
 In 2003, the breed was placed on the Endangered Breeds list of The Kennel Club, U.K, due to the small number of dogs composing the gene pool and the risk of several inherited diseases.

-The Lancashire Heeler likes exercise, human interaction and mental stimulation.
+The Lancashire Heeler likes exercise, human interaction, and mental stimulation.
 They can be demanding of your attention or somewhat laid back, but are always eager to play or just be by your side.
-Options for exercise include play time in the backyard, preferably fenced, or taken for walks several times a day.
-Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise include play time in the backyard, preferably fenced, or being taken for walks several times a day.
+Exercise can also come in the form of indoor activities, like hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Certain outdoor activities like swimming, hiking, and retrieving balls or flying discs can provide a good outlet for expending energy.
 If you live in an apartment, even short walks in the hallways can give your dog some exercise, especially during inclement weather.
-Training for dog sports like agility, obedience and rally can also be a great way to give your dog exercise.
+Training for dog sports like agility, obedience, and rally can also be a great way to give your dog exercise.

 Intelligent and quick to learn, Lancashire Heelers can have a mind of their own, so training should be kind but firm.
 They are attentive and affectionate to their owners, ready to go whenever they are asked.
 Though sometimes wary of strangers, once they have been introduced, they will happily greet their visitor with licks and kisses.

-Recommended Health Tests from Parent Club
+Recommended Health Tests from the Parent Club:

 The Lancashire Heeler’s history extends back to the 17th century, but the exact origin of the breed is unknown.
 However, it is generally accepted that a type of Welsh Corgi was utilized to drive stock to market in northern Wales to the Lancashire market.
 What is known is a small black and tan dog known as the butchers’ dog was common in the Ormskirk area of West Lancashire.
-The possible ancestors for this dog include the Corgi and Manchester Terrier.
+The possible ancestors for this dog include the corgi and Manchester Terrier.